Dark mode switch icon Light mode switch icon

 The memory hierarchy dominates everything now

-2024 is still in the era of the Data Bottleneck, where the Memory Hierarchy reigns king.
-The memory hierarchy is the pyramid of cheaper, larger and slower forms of memory available to a processor.
+The memory hierarchy is the pyramid of cheaper, larger and slower forms of data storage available to a processor.
 Here are the hierarchy’s latency numbers for a modern CPU and GPU:

-Before the internet, getting a good dataset was expensive.
-It generally meant a labor intensive project over several months to gather, annotate and clean data.
-Consider that in 1998, MNIST was one of the best datasets for image recognition:
+Before the internet, getting a good dataset to do machine learning meant a labor intensive project to gather, annotate and clean data.
+In 1998, MNIST was one of the best datasets for image recognition:

 As the internet grows, big datasets become common.
 Projects like Imagenet start using crowdsourcing for the labor intensive parts of dataset generation.